iknowjason/GHOSTSPlayground/README.md

 For adding new scripts for a customized deployment, reference the arrays in ```scripts.tf``` and ```s3.tf```.
 For more complex deployments, the Windows system is built to have flexibility for adding customized scripts for post-deployment configuration management.
 This gets around the size limit of user-data not exceeding 16KB in size.
 The s3 bucket is used for staging to upload and download scripts, files, and any artifacts needed.
 How this is done:  A small master script is always deployed via user-data (```bootstrap-win.ps1```).
 This script has instructions to download additional scripts.
 This is under your control and is configured in ```scripts.tf``` and ```s3.tf```.
 In ```scripts.tf```, take a look at the array called ```templatefiles```.
 Add any custom terraform templatefiles here and then add them locally to ```files/windows```.
 See the ```red.ps1.tpl``` and ```sysmon.ps1.tpl``` files as an example.
 The file should end in ```tpl```.
 This template file is generated as output into the directory called ```output```.
 The terraform code strips off the ```.tpl``` in the filename when it generates into the ```output``` directory.
 Make sure the filename is correct because the master script downloads based on this name.
 In ```s3.tf```, each little script referenced in ```templatefiles_win``` is uploaded.
 The master bootstrap script has a reference to this array.
 It will automatically download all generated scripts from the ```templatefiles_win``` array and execute each script.

+**Customizing timeline.json**
+The application execution of NPC behavior can be customized in the ```code/files/ghosts/timeline.json.tpl```.
+Ensure that you have installed each tool that runs automtically through the timeline execution.
+Any error can cause the ghosts client to hang and not send any logs.
+The following applications are pre-installed via chocolately windows package manager.
+They can be customized in ```code/files/ghosts/ghosts-client-bootstrap.ps1.tpl```.

+- Microsoft office
+- Chrome
+- Firefox

 **Terraform Outputs**

 See the output from ```terraform output``` to get the IP address and credentials for RDP: